Transcribe.so vs Tactiq: YouTube Transcript Generator and Meeting Notes Compared

 • Pick the right ASR per language and audio condition

-• Accurate transcripts with auto chapters and topics
+• Accurate transcripts with auto chapters and sections

 • Semantic search across your entire library